JulianNicholls/Raspberry-Pi-Misc/README.md

 Using gpiozero library, switch a LED connected to GPIO17 on and off with a button connected to GPIO21 and a GND.

+### puffin

+Emulate a Puffin crossing i.e. when a button is pressed, the traffic lights change back to Red and the green man comes on.

 ## python/pygame